Nordic applicants: 15 april, EU/EEA and Swiss applicants: 1 March, Non-EU/EEA applicants: 15 November

-UiT offers an exceptional opportunity to take advantage of Norway’s enormous portfolio of marine resources.
 The life in our oceans is diverse and new scientific discovery is possible at all levels.
-This leads to new innovation, new value chains and the development of new processes that support sustainable development goals.
-Hence, we teach and support student research across a relatively wide range of topics that include bioprospecting for marine drugs, development of sustainable sea food products and biotechnology for carbon capture and utilization.
+This leads to innovation, new value chains and the development of new processes that support sustainable development goals.
+Hence, we teach and support student research across a wide range of topics that include bioprospecting for different applications including marine drugs, development of sustainable sea food products and biotechnology for carbon capture and utilization.
 This is supported by constantly adapting the curriculum to teach modern skills in analytical chemistry, marine microbiology, bioprocess engineering and synthetic biology.

 Objectives, content and organization